 Symptoms of AIHA

-Most people with acquired autoimmune hemolytic anemia have symptoms similar to other types of anemia, including:
+People with acquired autoimmune hemolytic anemia have symptoms that include:

 How Is AIHA Diagnosed?